-A bankruptcy restriction can be removed if it’s been added to your property by mistake.
-Send Land Registry a signed statement saying you aren’t the bankrupt and an application to change the register for a property.
+It can only be removed if it’s been added to your property by mistake.
+Send Land Registry a signed statement saying you aren’t bankrupt and an application to change the register for a property.

 The beneficial interest is transferred to your trustee.

 A ‘Form J Restriction’ is added to your property’s entry in the land register.
 This means your trustee will be told of any dealings connected with your home, eg if you try to sell it.

 It can be removed if you can prove you (as the bankrupt) don’t have a share in the property, eg if your partner owns the property.
 The owner has to send Land Registry a signed statement saying they aren’t the bankrupt person and an application for the cancellation of a Form J restriction.

 You might be able to stop or delay the sale of your home if, for example:

 - the value of your beneficial interest is less than £1,000

 - the beneficial interest or legal title can be sold to someone else, eg a partner

 - you need to organise somewhere for children or a partner to live - the sale can be delayed for up to 1 year

 You may want to get legal advice to find out if you can stop or delay the sale of your home.